MCU development board with portrait LVGL keyboard display

-This was a potential project-stopper.
-The conventional path, a senior embedded engineer spending weeks with a debugger and profiler methodically working through the rendering pipeline, would have taken 3-4 weeks of dedicated work.
+The conventional path, a senior embedded engineer spending weeks with a debugger and profiler methodically working through the rendering pipeline, would have taken 6-7 weeks of dedicated work (see appendix for itemised estimate).
 Worse, early results might have suggested the hardware wasn’t capable, triggering a redesign discussion that delays the project by months.

-Instead I set up an agentic investigation with Claude Code and went back to my other work.
+Instead I set up an agentic investigation and went back to my other work.

 This is a case study in methodology, not magic.
 The approach is transferable to any performance investigation where you can define a measurable metric and iterate autonomously.